israrzada/Israrzada/README.md

 # 👩‍💻 Israr Zada- Aspiring Software Engineer

 Welcome to my GitHub!
-I am **Asawira Khan**, a passionate **Computer Science (BS CS) student** with a keen interest in software development, web technologies, and emerging AI tools.
+I am **israr zada**, a passionate **Computer Science (BS CS) student** with a keen interest in software development, web technologies, and emerging AI tools.
 I am constantly learning and building projects to enhance my skills and prepare for a career as a software engineer.

 ---